MirrorIce/gist-api-ui/README.md

 3. filetypes for each gist file
 4. the content of each file
 ## Getting Started on playing with the app
-You can either use yarn start for the dev build or serve -s build for the built version
+You can either
+- use yarn start for the dev version
+- yarn build and then serve -s build for the build version

 ## Design and Coding decisions